DocDilbert/arm-cortex-m4-base/README.md

 * Unix tools (make, rm, grep ...) - [Cygwin](https://www.cygwin.com/) or [MinGW - MSYS](https://www.cygwin.com/)

 # Compiling
-The Makefile uses the variable **ARM_GCC_PATH** to locate the gcc arm compiler.
+The Makefile uses the environment variable **ARM_GCC_PATH** to locate the gcc arm compiler.
 This variable must be set to the installation directory of the compiler.
 On windows this path should not contain any whitespaces.

 # References